Search & Reunion

 We support adoptees and birthparents in their search to find original family members.
 However, most state laws often do not make it easy for people to find each other after adoption and this is true of California.
 As a result, searching can often take a long time, ie. years.
 The good news is that there are tons of new resources being created online for families to connect which provides a way around the government secrecy.
 Even with these outdated laws, many people have been able to petition the courts in various California counties to receive their identifying information.
 We wanted to provide a list of resources for you as a starting point for your search.
 As a reminder, all adoptees are able to receive non-identifying information about their birthfamilies by requesting this information from the agency where their adoption was finalized.
 Please note there is rarely a straight and narrow road when it comes to searching as each adoption seems to be very unique.
 Each agency and each judge has different convictions about the secrecy of your information.
 Despite this, we’ve seen many people be successful with the following information.
 Please note this information is limited to those born/adopted in California.
-We recommend the American Adoption Congress website and their state representatives as a starting point for searches outside California.

 To Obtain Non-Identifying Information: